thomas-crane/nrelay/docs/plugin-recipes/using-firebase-to-store-data.md

     }
 }
 ```
 Now that we have a reference to the player tracker component, we need to tell it to start tracking players for any client which enters the game.
-We can do this by subscribing to the `connect` event provided by the client.
+We can do this by calling the player tracker's `trackAllPlayers()` method.
+This method will enable tracking for all clients.

 ```typescript
 class ServerMonitor {